KMilhan/Laser-Cloud-Viewer/README.md

 ==========
 Dependency:
 -----------
-PCL(and its dependency: Boost, Eigen, Flann, VTK, and etc)
+PCL(and its dependencies: Boost, Eigen, Flann, VTK, and more)

 FLTK for GUI App